CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 This scene tests dynamic navigation meshes - how the *Pawn* follows them, and how they interact with existing game assets.
 It also features *Viewport Shaders* in an actual use case.

 ## Advanced Kinematics Test
-While the *Slope Step Test* was good, it suffered from some pretty serious handicaps.
-We couldn't skip or cancel tests, the tests were constructed by hand (which was hard to modify), we couldn't modulate the time at all, and it was difficult to observe the *Pawn* falling.

-I became that there MUST have been a better way.
-The *Advanced Kinematics Test* is the sum of that effort.
+The *Advanced Kinematics Test* was constructed to test out the movement abilities of our AI.
 It features three tests - the fall test, the slope test, and the step test.
 The slope and the step test have configurations so we can test different levels with ease.
 The fall test allows us to test how the *Pawn* falls.

 This test also sports a force-cancel button and a time-dilation slider for extra ease-of-use.

+## Rat Emulation Test
+This test is meant to test out the `RatPawn`, which is an intermediate step in developing our AI.
+It also serves as an early test of how we can use *Qodot* and *TrenchBroom* classes.